tanimislam/howdy/docs/source/howdy-music/cli_tools/howdy_music_cli.rst

 ================================================
-Music Command Line Utilities
+Howdy Music Command Line Utilities
 ================================================

-This section describes the four Plexstuff music command line utilities.
+This section describes the four Howdy music command line utilities.

 * :ref:`howdy_music_album` can do three possible things: download an album image given an artist name and album name; pretty-print out all the studio albums released by an artist; and print out all the songs released on an album by an artist.
 It uses either the LastFM_ or MusicBrainz_ APIs.